What areas are covered based on information technology? (with list)

 An e-governance blueprint will be created by mapping the information systems of public bodies.
 Arrangements will be made for the integrated operation of information technology mapping, use, quality determination and technical testing used in government and public service delivery.

-The service will be provided by maintaining interconnection between online systems operated by government agencies.
+The service will be provided by maintaining interconnection between the online systems operated by the government agencies.
 Online services will be provided from ward level itself.
 A data exchange platform will be created to exchange data between electronic systems.